-The Railroad Commission's oil and gas regulatory program makes strategic use of a variety of monitoring and enforcement tools supported by Texas statutes and Commission rules.
+The Oil and Gas Monitoring and Enforcement Plan was established in the period immediately following the 2017 Sunset Review process, with statutory language directing the Commission to develop this plan annually describing how the Commission's oil and gas monitoring and enforcement resources will be used strategically to ensure public safety and protect the environment.
+As such, this plan focuses on those activities occurring within the Commission's budget structure under Strategy C.1.1: Oil and Gas Monitor and Inspections, with some information related to C.2.1: Oil and Gas Well Plugging and Remediation, as these activities represent the culmination of monitoring and enforcement efforts.
+This plan details how the Commission's oil and gas regulatory program makes strategic use of a variety of monitoring and enforcement tools supported by Texas statutes and Commission rules.
 These tools work in concert to incentivize compliance and ensure violations are promptly resolved.
 The Commission continues to strengthen related tracking and reporting systems, which should provide data that can demonstrate the effectiveness of the Commission's monitoring and enforcement activities.